natgo/wt-wiki-scraper/wikitext-transpiled/ground/Kugelblitz.md

 '''Cons:'''

-* Although having thick armour for an SPAA, it's still only a Panzer IV hull and not enough to stop any kind of tank shell at its rank, or even fire from other SPAA vehicles.
+* Although having thick armour for an SPAA, it's still only a Panzer IV hull and not enough to stop any kind of tank shell at its rank, or fire from .50 cal HMGs
 * Long reload time
 * HVAP belt is 2/3 HE rounds, reducing effectiveness